Updated: August 11, 2020

 - Limit liquid calories.

 Rather than grabbing high sugar/high calorie beverages such as specialty coffees, soda or energy drinks—focus on drinking water to stay hydrated and energized.
 Invest in a water bottle to carry with you around campus so that you’re staying hydrated throughout the day.
 You can even add flavor to your water naturally with sliced cucumber, lemon, lime or even frozen fruit.

 - Beware of late night munchies.

-If you’re staying up late, you might be tempted to order a pizza with friends or grab chips and candy bars from the campus store or vending machine.
+During late nights of studying and spending time with friends, you might be tempted to order a pizza or grab chips and candy bars from the campus store or vending machine.
 Late night snacks are often a fun social activity or study break for many college students, but it’s important to make sure you don’t develop unhealthy eating patterns.
 First—ask yourself if you’re truly hungry, and if so, opt for a healthier snack like a handful of almonds and an apple or fresh veggies with a dab of hummus.
-If you’re not hungry when you check yourself, skip the snacks all together and just join friends for the experience.
+If you’re not hungry when someone suggests a snack run, skip the snacks all together and just join friends for the experience.

 - Stay active.

 Without sports and mandated gym class, we see that many college students engage in less physical activity than they used to in high school.
 Between classes, extracurricular activities and making new friends, it can often feel like there is no time to exercise.
 Make it a mission to stay physically active on campus.
 Walking or biking to class and opting for stairs instead of the elevator is a great way to add fitness to your routine.
 Due to COVID-19, visiting your campus gym will likely not be an option so you’ll need to look for alternative ways to get moving.
 Try getting a group of friends to go for a walk around campus each evening, finding a running partner, or attending outdoor fitness classes.

 - Get adequate sleep.